kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-09-23-amazon-annual-report-financial-overview-and-analysis.md

 <div class="cardlist" markdown="1">

 - Amazon's **revenue increased by $48bn in 2019** (20% growth) **to $281 bn.**  **The Biggest driver** of this $48bn revenue growth was **"online store" (+$18bn)** that represents stuff directly sold by Amazon.
-- Other important growth contributors apart from "online stores" were **third-party sellers services** (+$11bn) **and AWS** (+$9bn)
+- Other important growth contributors apart from "online store" were **third-party sellers services** (+$11bn) **and AWS** (+$9bn)
 - **Total revenue grew by +20%** in 2019, which was a **result of slower growth (+14%) of direct online store sales** and quicker growth of third party services (26%), AWS (37%) advertising (39%), and subscription services (36%).
 The only revenue stream that did not grow at all was the physical store revenue stream.
 - **Growth of revenue in 2017 nad 2018 was influenced by Whole Food acquisition and distorted comparison of long term growth rates.** By excluding physical stores from revenue, we can see that Amazon's revenue growth is slowly decreasing from  27% in 2017 to 25% growth in 2018 and 22% in 2019.
-- **Amazon.com sells nearly [60% of physical merchandise](https://docs.house.gov/meetings/JU/JU05/20200729/110883/HHRG-116-JU05-Wstate-BezosJ-20200729.pdf){:target="_blank"} through its third party seller channel.** Its direct online revenue is decreasing but is still 50% of the total.
-It reports as revenue only fees third-party sellers pay to Amazon, not a full value of goods sold.
+- **Amazon.com sells nearly [60% of physical merchandise](https://docs.house.gov/meetings/JU/JU05/20200729/110883/HHRG-116-JU05-Wstate-BezosJ-20200729.pdf){:target="_blank"} through its third-party seller marketplace.** Amazon's direct online store revenue is decreasing but is still 50% of the total.
+Amazon reports as revenue only fees third-party sellers pay to Amazon, not a full value of goods sold.
 - **69% of Amazon revenue is coming from the US**, and share of the US is increasing.
 The second biggest market is **Germany, with a 9%** share on revenues.
-- Amazon invested a lot of money in its own logistic network and is **[currently delivers around 2/3](https://www.cnbc.com/2020/08/13/amazon-is-delivering-nearly-two-thirds-of-its-own-packages.html){:target=" _blank"} of its US packages.** It has its own planes, delivery trucks, and vans.
+- Amazon invested a lot of money in its own logistic network and **[currently delivers around 2/3](https://www.cnbc.com/2020/08/13/amazon-is-delivering-nearly-two-thirds-of-its-own-packages.html){:target=" _blank"} of its US packages.** It has its own planes, delivery trucks, and vans.
 Additional to that, it also uses third party contractors, especially for its last-mile delivery.
 - **Amazon's Operating income was $15bn (+17% growth)** in 2019, and **the most significant contributor** was, similar to previous years, the **Amazon Web Services segment (AWS)**.
 AWS earned an operating profit of $9bn.
 That's the beauty of high margin business that contributes only 12% revenues but 63% of operating profits.
 - Amazon does not offer enough granularity in its financial statement to see how segments other than AWS are doing individually.
 The only thing that we know is that **Amazon is losing money in its internationally-focused online stores** (-$1.7bn in 2019).
-- **Non-AWS business from North America online and physical stores is slightly profitable**, earning $7bn in 2019, which is a 4% operating margin.
+- **Non-AWS business from North America's online and physical stores is slightly profitable**, earning $7bn in 2019, which is a 4% operating margin.
 But if we compare the North America segment with last year, we can see a decrease from 7.3bn to 7bn.
 Amazon's growth in revenue in this segment was not enough to cover the increase in operating expenses; even-though fulfillment expenses did not grow so quickly as before.
 - **Amazon's net income after taxes was in 2019 $11.6bn, which is a 15% increase.** That translates to a **$23.01 profit per share.**
 - Amazon's business model is no longer about selling stuff online. **Amazon pivoted to become a provider of e-commerce infrastructure for other businesses.** Amazon collects fees from other companies for using its services like fulfillment and delivery.
 But the main thing they are willing to pay for is, obviously, access to hundreds of millions of Amazon's customers.
 </div>